 Key level 2,320 Post-election ceiling bulls need to reclaim

-The two headline gauges pointed the same way for once — equities up, peso firm — a supportive combination for dollar-based total returns.
+The two headline gauges pointed the same way for once.
+Equities up and peso firm is a supportive combination for dollar-based total returns.

-At roughly 5% below its 52-week high, the COLCAP is consolidating in the band it carved after the presidential vote, with 2,320 the level the bulls still have to reclaim.
+At roughly 5% below its 52-week high, the COLCAP is consolidating in the band it carved after the presidential vote.
+The level 2,320 is what the bulls still have to reclaim.

 Live Market IntelligenceColombia — Live Market BoardInside: market breadth, the sector heatmap, currencies & rates, the Latin America scoreboard and the full instrument board.